 1. The Royal Choker

-Get your hands on this traditional Silver Adhira Necklace from Tribe Amrapali for that ultra regal look on your wedding.
+Get your hands on this traditional Silver Adhira Necklace from Tribe Amrapali for that ultra-regal look at your wedding.
 This colourful necklace is handcrafted in silver with gold plating, studded with glass and adorned with elegant pearl droplets.

 2. The Elite Earrings